Package manager: Cascading package removal

-Some of the more advanced package management features offer "cascading package removal", in which all packages that depend on the target package and all packages that only the target package depends on, are also removed.
+Some of the more advanced package management features offer cascading package removal, in which all packages that depend on the target package and all packages that only it depends on are also removed.

 Comparison of commands

-Although the commands are specific for every particular package manager, they are to a large extent translatable, as most package managers offer similar functions.

-The Arch Linux Pacman/Rosetta wiki offers an extensive overview.
+Although commands are specific to each package manager, they are translatable to a large extent, as most package managers offer similar functions.
+The Arch Linux wiki offers an extensive overview of commands.

 Prevalence

-Package managers like dpkg have existed as early as 1994.

 Linux distributions oriented to binary packages rely heavily on package management systems as their primary means of managing and maintaining software.
-Mobile operating systems such as Android (Linux-based), iOS (Unix-based), and Windows Phone rely almost exclusively on their respective vendors' app stores and thus use their own dedicated package management systems.
+Mobile operating systems such as Android (Linux-based) and iOS (Unix-based) rely almost exclusively on their respective vendors' app stores and thus use their own dedicated package management systems.

-Comparison with installers
+Similar programs and platforms

+Installers

-A package manager is often called an "install manager", which can lead to a confusion between package managers and installers.
+A package manager is often called an install manager, which can lead to a confusion between package managers and installers.
 The differences include:

-Comparison with build automation utility
+Build automation utilities

 Most software configuration management systems treat building software and deploying software as separate, independent steps.

-A build automation utility typically takes human-readable source code files already on a computer, and automates the process of converting them into a binary executable package on the same or remote computer.

-Later a package manager typically running on some other computer downloads those pre-built binary executable packages over the internet and installs them.
+A build automation utility typically takes human-readable source code files already on a computer, and automates the process of converting them into an executable package on the same or a remote computer.
+Later, a package manager typically running on another computer downloads the pre-built executable and installs it.

 However, both kinds of tools have many commonalities: